erikbrgn/sitenamechanger/README.md

 ```
 /custom-site-settings
 ```
-The module can also be found under Development in Configuration.
+The module can also be found as "Site Name Changer" under Development in Configuration.

 ## Authors